cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 compromised, as described in {{WireGuard}}.

-It is shown in {{CS01}} that a hybrid public-key encryption scheme of essentially the same form described here is IND-CCA2-secure as long as the underlying KEM and AEAD schemes are IND-CCA2-secure.
+It is shown in {{CS01}} that a hybrid public-key encryption scheme of essentially the same form as described here is IND-CCA2-secure as long as the underlying KEM and AEAD schemes are IND-CCA2-secure.
 The main difference between the scheme proposed there and the scheme in this document (both named HPKE) is that we interpose some KDF calls between